 Hardie & Kelly has served as Receiver in a numerous engagements in a variety of industries including oilfield services, oil and gas exploration and production, real estate development, waste and recycling, high-tech, retail and aviation.

 A bankruptcy proceeding can be initiated by either a company assigning itself into bankruptcy or by a creditor petitioning the Court for a Bankruptcy Order to be granted against a debtor company (the “Debtor”).
-In both instances a Licensed Insolvency Trustee (LIT), formally referred to as Bankruptcy Trustee, is appointed over the assets of the Debtor.
+In both instances a Licensed Insolvency Trustee (LIT), formerly referred to as Bankruptcy Trustee, is appointed over the assets of the Debtor.

 A company may assign itself into bankruptcy when management has determined that there is no opportunity for to restructure the company’s affairs as a means of providing for an orderly liquidation and distribution of its assets under the direction of a Licensed Insolvency Trustee.

 The petitioning of a company into bankruptcy is generally a remedy instituted by an unsecured creditor not holding any security over the company’s assets with a view to placing the assets under the control of a LIT in an effort to recover funds.

 Hardie & Kelly served as the Licensed Insolvency Trustee in numerous engagements in a variety of industries including oilfield services, oil and gas exploration and production, high-tech and retail.

 Hardie & Kelly has acted as financial consultant to lenders and debtor companies to review the financial position of a Debtor Company and provide recommendations as to potential courses of action with a view to resolving financially distressed situations.